qzydustin/qzydustin.github.io/_posts/2023-07-19-tutorial-for-macos-usb-installer.md

 Here are some macOS version notes:

-- Mac OS X 10.7 Lion: the last "Mac OS X" version
+- Mac OS X 10.7 Lion:
+  - The last "Mac OS X" version.
-  It is an excellent version to test old Macs with Intel x64 CPU.
+  - It is an excellent version to test old Macs with Intel x64 CPU.
-- OS X 10.11 El Capitan: the last "OS X" version
+- OS X 10.11 El Capitan:
+  - The last "OS X" version.
-  It is an excellent version for old Macs' daily use.
+  - It is an excellent version for old Macs' daily use.
-- macOS 10.15 Catalina: the last "macOS 10" version
+- macOS 10.15 Catalina:
+  - The last "macOS 10" version.
-  It is an excellent version for Intel x64 Macs' daily use.
+  - It is an excellent version for Intel x64 Macs' daily use.

 ### macOS(10.7-10.12)